 Pour boiling water over dates and leave to soften.

 Cream the butter.
-Add almonds and 2 T of the flour to stabilise and mix well before adding the eggs one at a time, beating well between each one and scraping down sides.
+If you’re using brown sugar add it now with the butter.
+Add almonds and 2 T of the flour to stabilise the batter and mix well before adding the eggs one at a time, beating well between each one and scraping down sides.
 Mush the dates with your fingers or a fork and add with the vanilla extract and maple syrup and mix to combine.

 Sift in the flour, cacao powder, baking soda, cinnamon/allspice and salt.
 Mix until nearly incorporated and then add the grated courgette, yoghurt and half the chopped chocolate.
 Mix gently until just combined.